 The Garnet gemstone is usually given as a gift to celebrate the 2nd anniversary of marriage.
 It is also the birthstone for january.
 ‘Garnet’ comes from the Latin word “Garanatus” which has reference to “seedlike”, like the seeds of a pomegranate.
 The name is very fitting if you visualise the seeds of a pomegranate with their bright red colour.
 The garnet has made a name for itself throughout history with evidence of a necklace beaded with garnets that was worn by a man back in about 3000B.C.
 This is a true testament to the garnet’s durability and also beauty.
 Not all garnets have the same hardness.
 The hardness varies from 6.5 to a respectable 7.5 on the Mohs scale.
 The hardness depends on the mineral composition of the garnet.
+You might also like beryl gemstones.

 It is rumoured that the King of Saxony had a garnet of about 465 carats in his possession.
 Bohemia, now part of Czechoslovakia, used to be a great source of garnets and the art of cutting, polishing and setting these stones was a large part of the jewelers industry of the country.
 Many churches and castle among other structures, were decorated with garnets and some are still famous for their beautiful interior today.
 Although the garnet industry is not as large as it once was, garnet jewelry can still be found in the Czech Republic.